Why You Need Universal Restore?

 Some drivers (such as the video/sound card drivers, display driver, NIC drivers, etc.) are not installed by Universal Restore for dissimilar hardware.
 As these drivers will not affect system startup, they can be installed following the restoration.

 Universal Restore is available for system disk restore only.
-So, for disk backup image, it must be created for a running system disk.
+So, for disk backup images to be used, they must be created from the boot system disk.